tylim88/Firelord/README.md

 nested.doc('123456').update(data) // ERROR, because the input type is PartialNoExplicitUndefinedNoExcessMember<{a: number | FirebaseFirestore.FieldValue, "b.c": string, "d.e.f": FirebaseFirestore.FieldValue | (FirebaseFirestore.Timestamp | Date)[], "d.e.g.h": FirebaseFirestore.FieldValue | { a: number }[]}>
 ```

-to flatten your object, import `flatten` (Reminder, you don't need flatten if your data type is not nested object)
+to flatten your object, import `flatten` (Reminder, you don't need flatten if your data type is not nested object, but nothing will happen if you accidentally did it)

 solution: